For this cause shall a man leave his father and mother,

-All weddings at St. Clement are scheduled on a first come, first served basis, usually on Saturdays no later than 1:00 p.m.
+All weddings at St. Clement are scheduled on a first come, first served basis, usually on Saturdays at 1:00 p.m.
 Only the parish priest sets the date once the necessary paper work is completed.

 This is a joyful time in your lives.
 We are here to support you and guide you through your preparation.